New Animal Drug Applications

 There are three different types of new animal drug applications.

-- NADAs and supplements - An NADA is used to seek approval of a new animal drug and includes any subsequent supplemental applications made to an approval.
+- NADA - A NADA is used to seek approval of a new animal drug.

-- ANADAs and supplements - An ANADA is used to seek approval for a generic new animal drug and includes any subsequent supplements to an approved ANADA.
+- ANADA - An ANADA is used to seek approval of a generic new animal drug.
 A generic new animal drug is a copy of an approved new animal drug for which patents or other periods of exclusivity are near expiration.

 - CNADA - A CNADA is used to seek conditional approval of a new animal drug.
 A conditionally approved CNADA has met all the requirements to support the full approval of the new animal drug except for a demonstration of “substantial evidence of effectiveness.”
 For a CNADA, the applicant must demonstrate a “reasonable expectation of effectiveness.”
 A conditionally approved CNADA allows the applicant to legally market the new animal drug for up to 5 years, provided FDA approves the required annual renewal requests, while the applicant continues to collect the effectiveness data needed to meet the “substantial evidence” standard for full approval.